jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 * :c:type:`PyThreadState` holds per-thread state,
   most notably the linked list of frames that forms the Python stack.
-* :c:type:`PyInterpreterState` holds state shared between threads, including the module list and built-in objects.
+* :c:type:`PyInterpreterState` holds state shared between threads, the import mechanism, modules list, and the character encoding registry.

 Threading is not likely to be important to us in the toy implementation, still less the possibility of multiple interpreters,